Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ## Task definition
 - The task definition is a document that describes what container images to run together, and what settings to use when running the container images.
 These settings include the amount of CPU and memory that the container needs.
 They also include any environment variables that are supplied to the container and any data volumes that are mounted to the container.
 Task definitions are grouped based on the dimensions of family and revision.

-## Difference between tasks and services
+## Difference between tasks and services in ECS
 - A ***task*** is the instantiation of a task definition within a cluster.
 You can run a standalone task, or you can run a task as part of a service.
 - You can use an Amazon ECS ***service*** to run and maintain your desired number of tasks simultaneously in an Amazon ECS cluster.
 How it works is that, if any of your tasks fail or stop for any reason, the Amazon ECS service scheduler launches another instance based on your task definition.
 It does this to replace it and thereby maintain your desired number of tasks in the service.
 A service is continously running.